Modes of Transportation – As a Pedestrian

 - obey pedestrian lights

-- walk on the sidewalk or, if there is no sidewalk, on the side of the road, facing oncoming traffic
+- walk on the sidewalk.
+If there is no sidewalk, pedestrians can walk along the side of the roadway or on the shoulder, against traffic.

 - check traffic before crossing (look left, then right, then left again and behind you)

 - make eye contact with drivers, and otherwise assume they have not seen you

 - avoid sources of distraction (talking or texting on a cell phone, using earphones) when walking, especially when crossing an intersection